anshuman008/Custom-ON-Curve-ATA/README.md

-# Custom-ON-Curve-ATA (Associated Token Account)
+# Custom-ON-Curve-ATA (Token Account Management)

-A Solana TypeScript project demonstrating the creation and management of custom on-curve Associated Token Accounts (ATAs) alongside traditional deterministic ATAs.
+A Solana TypeScript project demonstrating the creation and management of custom on-curve SPL token accounts alongside traditional deterministic Associated Token Accounts (ATAs).

 ## Overview

 This project showcases two different approaches to creating token accounts on Solana, born from a real-world discovery of a token account with a private key:

 1. **Deterministic ATA (Off-Curve)**: Standard Associated Token Accounts that follow the SPL Token program's deterministic derivation - these have no private keys
-2. **Custom On-Curve ATA**: Custom token accounts created with randomly generated keypairs - these have private keys but are still controlled by the owner wallet
+2. **Custom On-Curve Token Account**: Custom SPL token accounts created with randomly generated keypairs - these have private keys but are still controlled by the owner wallet

 **Key Discovery**: Token accounts can exist both on-curve (with private keys) and off-curve (deterministic), and a single wallet can own multiple token accounts for the same mint.
 However, even with the private key of an on-curve token account, only the owner wallet can authorize transactions.

 ## Features

 - ✅ Create deterministic Associated Token Accounts (ATAs) - Off-curve, no private keys
-- ✅ Create custom on-curve token accounts with random keypairs - Has private keys
+- ✅ Create custom on-curve SPL token accounts with random keypairs - Has private keys
 - ✅ Transfer tokens between custom and deterministic accounts
 - ✅ Close token accounts when no longer needed
 - ✅ Transaction simulation for safety